nyudlts/dot-doc/preservation-naming-template.md

   * **front matter pages**: images of pages that precede the numbered pages
   * **back matter pages**: images of pages that follow the numbered pages
   * **insert pages**: images of unnumbered pages that appear between numbered pages
+  * **oversized numbered pages**: images of large pages that have a page number and require multiple master files to fully image
+  * **oversized insert pages**: images of large pages that DO NOT have a page number and require multiple master files to fully image

   ![](./insert-example.png)
   * **oversized pages**: images of pages that require multiple `master` files
     to capture.
 The `master` files are stitched together to create a single `dmaker` file